Very Early Signs of Pregnancy – 10 Pregnancy Signs You Should Know

 Back Pain And Headaches

-It is common signs for pregnant women to report frequent episodes of mild headaches and some even go through chronic back pain as well.
+It is a common sign for pregnant women to report frequent episodes of mild headaches and some even go through chronic back pain as well.
 So, they can be taken as an early symptom of pregnancy.

 Fainting And Dizziness

-Even though fainting and dizziness can be caused by the dilating blood vessels, low blood sugar levels, and low blood pressure, they indicate pregnancy at an early stage as well.
-The reason as that all these things happen to pregnant women soon after conception too.
+Even though fainting and dizziness can be caused by dilated blood vessels, low blood sugar levels, and low blood pressure, they indicate pregnancy at an early stage as well.
+The reason is that all these things happen to pregnant women soon after conception too.

 So, these are some of the major early symptoms of pregnancy that may indicate you need to schedule an appointment with your doctor.
 However, as mentioned earlier, they are not linked to pregnancy all the time but you should still go for a pregnancy test if you are experiencing these symptoms.
 Who knows, you might as well be pregnant.